mnanda021/AWS-Getting-started-with-Big-Data/README.md

   Choose Create cluster.
   Proceed to the next step.

-5. Sample Data and Scripts
+# Step 5 :Sample Data and Scripts
 For this project, we are taking sample data and hive scripts from AWS.The sample data is a series of Amazon CloudFront web distribution log files.
 The data is stored in Amazon S3 at s3://region.elasticmapreduce.samples where region is your region.

 Each entry in the CloudFront log files provides details about a single user request in the following format: